ShadowForests/VoiceToSpeech/README.md

 ## Web Socket

 You can set up a web socket server on your PC to send speech output text directly to your PC.
-You can find an example in this repository.
+You can find an example in this repository that you can run using Node.
 Start the server by running `socket/run_server.bat` and speech will be sent into `socket/vts_speech.txt` whenever you use the Voice To Speech site.

 ## Bi-directional Translation